opendevstack/ods-project-quickstarters/boilerplates/airflow/README.md

 All Airflow images are based on `shared-service/airflow` image stream.
 All documentation can be found at https://github.com/opendevstack/ods-core/tree/master/shared-images/airflow

+To deploy the quickstarter **the component name must be `airflow-worker`** otherwise nothing will be created

 ## Contents

 These are the OpenShift resources and the repository structure created by